stuartparmenter/apollo-m1-playground/static/index.md

 # About

-ESPHome based firmware for the Apollo M‑1 HUB75 controller.
+ESPHome based firmware for the Apollo Automation M‑1 HUB75 controller.
 Contains some basic screens and lets you adopt it in ESPHome Builder in Home Assistant for additional pages, customization, etc.

 # Installation